-Post updated: October 15th, 2025
+Post updated: November 25th, 2025

 She had hinted there may be tax rises ahead because the government’s choices had been made “harder” by international events and the “long-term damage” done to the economy.

-However, she confirmed in an interview with Sky News on 15 October that the government was considering making tax hikes at this year’s Budget, the first time she has made the admission in public.
+However, she confirmed in an interview with Sky News on 15 October that the government was considering making tax hikes at this year’s Budget, the first time she had made the admission in public.

 Stamp duty is currently paid when a property is bought.
 Those buying homes for less than £125,000 do not pay stamp duty and first-time buyers are exempt on properties worth up to £300,000.
 Those buying a second home or an investment are charged above the standard rate.